aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ## Accounts

-The Accelerator Architecture includes the following accounts.
+The Accelerator Architecture includes the following AWS accounts.

-### Overview
+Note that the account structure is strictly a control plane concept - nothing about this structure implies anything about the network design or network flows.

 ![Organizations Diagram](./images/organization_structure.drawio.png)